krishnakanth-pawar/Image-Sharpness-Map-Generator/README.md

-# 🖼️ Image Sharpness Map Generator
+# Image Sharpness Map Generator

-## 📘 Overview
+## Overview
-This script computes a **Laplacian-based sharpness map** to measure local focus levels across an image.
+This project computes a **Laplacian-based sharpness map** to measure local focus levels across an image.
 It visualizes sharper and blurrier regions using a **heatmap**, allowing users to quickly identify in-focus and out-of-focus areas.
+Note- Sample image can be used for test.

-### The script uses:
+### The the project uses:
 - **Laplacian Operator** → Detects high-frequency regions (edges and textures).
 - **Variance of the Laplacian** → Estimates overall image sharpness numerically.
 - **Jet Colormap Visualization** → Represents sharpness intensity as a heatmap.